abcdesktopio/docs/opsdocs/docs/faq/add-reverseproxy-infrontof-abcdesktop.md

 # How to add a reverse proxy in front of abcdesktop

 This chapter describe host to add a reverse proxy in front of abcdesktop.
-- One chapter describes the `nginx` configuration in front of abcdesktop
+The chapter describes the `nginx` configuration in front of abcdesktop
-- One chapter describes the `haproxy` configuration in front of abcdesktop

-For both of them, you need to update `od.config` file to set the `default_host_url` as your `external url`
+First of all, you need to update `od.config` file to set the `default_host_url` as your `external url`

 ## Edit your configuration file

 In this example, the `external url` is `https://abcdesktop.domain.com`